finbourne/lusid-sdk-python/sdk/docs/PortfoliosApi.md

 scope = 'scope_example' # str | The scope of the portfolio to delete properties from. code = 'code_example' # str | The code of the portfolio to delete properties from.
 Together with the scope this uniquely              identifies the portfolio. portfolio_property_keys = ['portfolio_property_keys_example'] # list[str] | The property keys of the properties to delete.
 These take the format              {domain}/{scope}/{code} e.g. \"Portfolio/Manager/Id\".
-Each property must be from the \"Portfolio\" domain. effective_at = 'effective_at_example' # str | The effective datetime at which to delete the properties.
+Each property must be from the \"Portfolio\" domain. effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to delete the properties.
 Defaults to the current LUSID system datetime if not specified. (optional)

 try:
     # [EARLY ACCESS] Delete portfolio properties